altoo-ag/akka-kryo-serialization/migration-guide.md

 Migration from 1.1.x to 2.0.x
 -----------------------------

-* By moving to Kryo 5, it is unlikely to read bytes written with older versions.
+* By moving to Kryo 5 data created by a previous versions is unlikely to be readable with this version.
 Please refer to Kryo's [Migrationto v5](https://github.com/EsotericSoftware/kryo/wiki/Migration-to-v5) guide for hints how to migrate data if necessary.

 Migration from 1.0.x to 1.1.x
 -----------------------------